sammooreprogramming/Exemplary-README-Creator/All/Develop/README.md

 # Description

-This Project was a look at the back end of coding.
-The assignment pushed us to better know javascript and also nodejs.
-This is a README.md file generator!
-Simply add your data into the template via a few starter questions and viola, a shiny new README.md file!
+a

 # Installation

-To run the application: Install the dependencies node.js and inquirer using the npm install command.
+To run the application: a

 # Usage

-This application is used thusly: This application is used by a command prompt that prompts the user to answer a series of questions to get a return of a README.md file.
+This application is used thusly: aa

 # Credits

-The following contributed to this assignment: I Sam Moore, worked alone on this project.
+The following contributed to this assignment: a

-# License
+# Licenses

 This application's license category is: MIT.
-If you have questions, please consult the documentation at (https://opensource.org/licenses/MIT).
+If you have questions, please consult the documentation at .

 # GitHub Information

-Here is the link to the GitHub page: https://github.com/sammooreprogramming/Exemplary-README-Creator
+Here is the link to the GitHub page: a

 #